Nusra Militants Shell Syrias Idlib Deescalation Zone 20 Times - Russian Military - UrduPoint

 Nusra Militants Shell Syria's Idlib Deescalation Zone 20 Times - Russian Military

-"We have registered 20 attacks in the Idlib deescalation zone from the positions of Jabhat al-Nusra terrorist organization (including, according to the Syrian side, 16 attacks), ten of them were in the Idlib province, six attacks were in the Latakia province, three attacks in the Aleppo province, one in the Hama province," Sytnik said at a briefing.
+"We have registered 20 attacks in the Idlib deescalation zone from the positions of Jabhat al-Nusra terrorist organization (including, according to the Syrian side, 15 attacks), five of them were in the Idlib province, 11 attacks were in the Latakia province, three attacks in the Aleppo province, one in the Hama province," Sytnik said at a briefing.

 No attacks by Turkey-controlled armed groups had been recorded over the given period.

-The Russian military conducted patrols along several routes in the provinces of Aleppo, Al Hasakah, Raqqah.
+The Russian military conducted patrols along several routes in the provinces of Aleppo, Al Hasakah, Raqqah and Deir Ez-Zor.
 The army air force has conducted air patrols as well.